rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Low Code: The idea of distributing cognitive load across different components is not new.
 The terms "decoupling" or "isolation of concerns" are in this space.
 Low code is an idea of a very lopsided distribution in which most of the complexity falls onto the infrastructure.
 I started writing about it but decided to remove my notes as this post feels already too long.

 Some PLs (Haskell is a good example of this) suffer from what some people call the _Lisp curse_.
-Instead of using established libraries one-off tools are often created.
+Instead of using established libraries, proprietary or one-off tools are often created.
 It is interesting why this happens and what to do about it.
-Could love of abstractions be causing it?
+Could love of abstractions be causing it (reuse abstractions, not a code)?
 Is writing it from scratch a lower cognitive effort than learning and applying an existing solution?
 The end result, obviously, increases the cognitive load.